Srinivas-Raghav-VC/MNIST_Project/README.md

 The network showcases high efficiency, achieving a remarkable accuracy rate with minimal loss.
 The plotted accuracy, loss, and confusion matrix affirm its robustness in deciphering handwritten digits accurately.

 ### Running the Flask App

+***Before executing the Flask app, ensure all dependencies are installed and configured appropriately***.

 To launch the Flask app:
 1. Set the App Name:
    ```bash